-It is hard to overstate the role of belief in a great many personal developments and self-help systems.
+It is hard to overstate the role of belief in a great many personal development and self-help systems.

-David J. Schwartz, for example, writes in one of the genres biggest classics The Magic of Thinking Big ‘Believe it can be done.
+For example, David J. Schwartz writes in one of the genre’s biggest classics, The Magic of Thinking Big ‘Believe it can be done.
 When you believe something can be done, really believe, your mind will find the ways to do it.
 Believing paves the way to a solution.’

 Let’s define what a belief is: According to the Oxford Dictionary, a belief is ‘an acceptance that something exists or is true, especially one without proof.

-When reading this definition, one wonders why we believe anything at all and don’t just go with what we can know for sure.
+When reading this definition, one wonders why we believe anything and don’t just go with what we can know for sure.

 The Role of Belief is Central to the Human Condition